iTwenty/personal-website/content/projects/index.md

 ---------
 ## Hashtagger
 #### [GitHub](https://github.com/iTwenty/Hashtagger)
-Android app that ***used to*** search for any hashtag across Twitter, Facebook and Google Plus simultaneously.
+Android app that *used to* search for any hashtag across Twitter, Facebook and Google Plus simultaneously.
 Worked great in it's glory days, but then Google decided to [kill Google Plus](https://gcemetery.co/google-plus/) and Facebook removed the search API the app relied on.
-Such is life :(
+Such is life.

 [{{<figure src="Hashtagger_sm.jpg" alt="Hashtagger" position="center" style="border-radius: 8px;">}}](Hashtagger.jpg)